lu-w/topllet/README.md

 ## Usage

-For a simple example, navigate to `examples/src/main/resources/data/mtcq`.
+For a simple example, navigate to `examples/src/main/resources/data/mtcq/simple`.
 The tool is executed like this:

-`topllet -c catalog-v001.xml -q simple.mtcq abox.kbs`
+`topllet -c catalog-v001.xml simple.mtcq abox.kbs`

 ### Inputs